chrislo27/RhythmHeavenRemixEditor/.github/CONTRIBUTING.md

 1. All your code will be subject to the project's licence.
 2. You cannot modify this project's style (i.e. indentation style, bracket style, naming, etc).
 I'll understand if you do this by accident, but I'll expect you to fix it before I merge the pull request.
-3. Your JSON formatting must be correct and valid.
+3. Your JSON formatting must be correct (fit the rest of the project's style) and valid.

 ## Credit
 I won't ever take complete credit for something I didn't do or something someone helped me with.
 I will always credit you in the editor (visible by going to the info screen).